Flat Roof Fibreglass Problems

 Have you used enough resin and topcoat?
 Skimping on either of these will show the matting fibres up more than it should.

-Visible matt – Wait a couple of weeks after installing a new roof, fibreglass roofs do not look their best when brand new, in fact it’s one of the few roofs that actually improve with age.
+Visible matting – Wait a couple of weeks after installing a new roof, fibreglass roofs do not look their best when brand new, in fact it’s one of the few roofs that actually improve with age.
 A fibreglass roof will not look its best until 6 months to a year old in my opinion.

 I have visible ridges in my fibreglass roof